Mackgame4/ESX-Batch/README.md

 - Put ESX.bat in your Desktop
 - Execute and awser questions
 - Wait installation and have fun
-- Add to your server cfg the following line:

 # :bookmark: **Why batch?**
 Because is more "users friendly" and more thrustable than a .exe